 The trail winds around the east side of Castle Lake.
 For fun, we hiked the west side until the trail disappeared.
 We considered bushwhacking up to the cliffs where Heart Lake was but decided it was too miserable.
 We retraced our steps to the proper beginning of the Heart Lake trail, just past the picnic tables and the boat put-in area.

 The actual Heart Lake trail begins by crossing the outlet of Castle Lake.
 There are some slippery rocks to carefully hop across, or just plunge right through.
 It then begins to gradually ascend above Castle Lake.
 Here, the trail mostly compact dirt, with the occasional root or two.

 As the Heart Lake trail climbs out of the forest, it becomes more rocky.
 Watch your step.
 It will seem like you won’t be able to see Mount Shasta behind a pesky little hill.
-Keep climbing up and you’ll start to see Shasta peak out.
-The trail becomes a little hard to follow, but keep heading south towards a rocky knoll.
+Keep climbing up north west and you’ll start to see Shasta peak out.
+The trail becomes a little hard to follow, but keep heading north towards a rocky knoll.
 The trail descends between the knoll and the cliffs.

 Soon, you’ll see Heart Lake, a tiny but impressive lake with magnificent views of Mount Shasta.
 Few lakes are more stunning.
 We had hiked up for sunset and wanted to take in more of the mountain.

 We crossed Heart Lake, frozen at the time, and continued up the ridgeline up a faint trail until Mount Shasta and all her glory was in sight.
 If you continue to follow this trail, it will take you to the summit of Castle Peak.
 We didn’t continue up and backtracked our steps to the car and straight to dinner.

 Hiking Heart Lake in January